awslabs/aws-athena-query-federation/athena-vertica/README.md

 We support two ways to input database user name and password:

 1. **AWS Secrets Manager:** The name of the secret in AWS Secrets Manager can be embedded in JDBC connection string, which is used to replace with `vertica-username` and `vertica-password` values from AWS Secrets Manager.
-To use the Athena Federated Query feature with AWS Secrets Manager, you must configure an Amazon VPC private endpoint for Secrets Manager.
-For more information, see [Create a Secrets Manager VPC Private Endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint-create) in the _AWS Secrets Manager User Guide_.
+To use the Athena Federated Query feature with AWS Secrets Manager, the VPC connected to your Lambda function should have [internet access](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) or a [VPC endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint-create) to connect to Secrets Manager.
 2. **Connection String:** Username and password can be specified as properties in the JDBC connection string.

 ### Deploying The Connector